The Arboretum’s exhibition highlights the deep roots between humans and trees.

 While Popper’s work has featured at hit music festivals such as Electric Forest, Burning Man, Boom Festival in Portugal, and Afrikaburn in the Tankwa Karoo in South Africa, Human+Nature is the largest exhibition of Popper’s work to date.
 The five 15 to 26-foot-tall sculptures were crafted exclusively for the Arboretum and placed in various locations across its 1,700-acres leading guests to areas they may not have explored before.

-On June 17th the Arboretum will add three brand-new sculptures to the mix, bringing the grand total to 8 gigantic arbor-inspired creations.
-The exhibition expansion will include two large-scale sculptures to accompany the already existing sculptures through March 2023 and a permanent centennial sculpture being added as part of the Morton Arboretum’s yearlong centennial celebrations.
+Today, June 17th, the Arboretum will add three brand-new sculptures to the mix, bringing the grand total to 8 gigantic arbor-inspired creations.
+The exhibition expansion includes two large-scale sculptures to accompany the current sculptures through March 2023 and a permanent centennial sculpture being added as part of the Morton Arboretum’s yearlong centennial celebrations.

 The initial Morton Arboretum release when the exhibition first opened read “built to create a sense of awe and wonder, five massive sculptures feature with the backdrop of the Arboretum’s magnificent and mature tree collections.”